-Of course, your product may be an entire toolshed of features that your customers can use to improve their lives and their business.
+Of course, your offerings may include an entire tool shed of amazing product features, which your customers will be able to use to improve their lives and businesses.
 But remember: your sales pitch deck isn’t here to teach them the A to Z of your product.

 It’s here to make an impression and convince them to move forward in the sales process.

 That’s why choosing 3 main benefits is essential.